ESIRE0424/LearnESIREs/README.md

 ### Introduction

 This GitHub repository contains following information mentioned in ***Learning restricted regular expressions with interleaving from XML data*** including:
--   data sets used in experiments
+-    Introduction for existing inference methods and definitions for existing subclasses mentioned in this paper
 -   data sets used in experiments

 To **download** the repository go to https://github.com/ESIRE0424/Learning-restricted-regular-expressions-with-interleaving-from-XML-data